INCATools/semantic-sql/README.md

-# semantic-sql
+# semantic-sql: standard SQL views for ontologies

-This is an experimental repo that provides useful tools for working with RDF, OWL, and ontologies using SQL databases, as a performant and composable alternative to SPARQL.
+This repo provides a SQL **schema definitions** for working with ontologies, together with tools for being able to load these from RDF/OWL files.

-Currently only sqlite is supported, but this would be easy to adapt to postgres
+These SQL databases can then be used with the [ontology-access-kit](https://github.com/INCATools/ontology-access-kit)

 It leverages [rdftab.rs](https://github.com/ontodev/rdftab.rs) but can be used independently.